dmd-program/dmd-300-master/design-project-2/project-2-production-reports.md

     - Show iterations of work: failed experiments, evolving designs, and so on — not just the pretty picture, but all the middling ones along the way.

-## Focus on AI

-At least one of your blog posts should include an in-depth report on your use of AI tools.

-- Explain what tools you used.
-- Describe or show your input data.
-- What challenges or surprises did you encounter?
-- What did it feel like?
-How do these tools change your professional expectations or capabilities?

 ## Production blog